rust-lang/rust-by-example/src/fn/closures.md

     println!("function: {}", function(i));
     println!("closure_annotated: {}", closure_annotated(i));
     println!("closure_inferred: {}", closure_inferred(i));
+    // Once closure's type has been inferred, it cannot be inferred again with another type.
+    //println!("cannot reuse closure_inferred with another type: {}", closure_inferred(42i64));
+    // TODO: uncomment the line above and see the compiler error.

     // A closure taking no arguments which returns an `i32`.
     // The return type is inferred.